postmanlabs/labs-docs/v6/postman/collections/sharing_collections.md

 ### Modifying team permissions

 You can share collections with your entire team or assign individual permissions for team members.
-Team admins can designate view or edit permissions for your team. **Note**: You must be a team admin to modify team permissions
+Team admins can designate view or edit permissions for your team. **Note**: You must be a team admin to modify team permissions.

 To assign or modify team permissions: